Exodus (band): Musical style, legacy and influences

 Exodus has been credited as one of the pioneers of the thrash metal genre, which achieved mainstream popularity in the 1980s and early 1990s, and is often credited as the first Bay Area thrash metal band to exist, predating Metallica, who was originally from Los Angeles.
 Exodus is also considered to be a member of the "Big Eight" of the genre, along with Metallica, Megadeth, Slayer, Anthrax, Testament, Overkill, and Death Angel.
 Alternatively, Exodus has been called one of the "Other Big Four" or the "Second Big Four" of thrash metal, alongside Testament, Overkill, and Death Angel.

+Since the band's debut album Bonded by Blood, guitarist Gary Holt has written a bulk of Exodus' music and lyrics, besides a few expectations of lyrics written by vocalists Rob Dukes and Steve Souza.
+Throughout the band's tenure their lyrical themes have touched upon violence, dark humor, social and political commentary, along with anti-religious sentiments.
+After replacing Paul Baloff with Souza as their lead singer in 1986, Exodus began to shift from the pure thrash metal vein of Bonded by Blood to more technical and progressive structures on their next three albums, Pleasures of the Flesh, Fabulous Disaster, and Impact Is Imminent.
+While they did not completely alter its thrash metal style on their fifth album Force of Habit, it saw the band experiment with elements of alternative and groove metal.
+Starting with their comeback album Tempo of the Damned, Exodus transformed their style once more, returning to its traditional thrash metal sound, and simultaneously blending characteristics of melodic, technical and progressive sensibilities.

-The members of Exodus have cited numerous artists as an influence or inspiration to their sound, including AC/DC, Angel Witch, Black Sabbath, David Bowie, Roy Buchanan, Glen Campbell, the Clash, Ry Cooder, Deep Purple, Diamond Head, Discharge, the Doors, the Exploited, GBH, Jimi Hendrix, Iron Maiden, Elton John, Judas Priest, Led Zeppelin, Mercyful Fate, Gary Moore, Motörhead, Nazareth, Ted Nugent, Pink Floyd, Queen, Rainbow, the Sex Pistols, Sweet Savage, Thin Lizzy, Tygers of Pan Tang, UFO, Van Halen, Stevie Ray Vaughan, and Venom.
-Gary Holt recalled, "We were all listening to the early Mercyful Fate demos.
+The members of Exodus have cited numerous artists as an influence or inspiration to their sound, including AC/DC, Accept, Angel Witch, Black Sabbath, David Bowie, Roy Buchanan, Glen Campbell, the Clash, Ry Cooder, Deep Purple, Diamond Head, Discharge, the Doors, the Exploited, GBH, Jimi Hendrix, Iron Maiden, Elton John, Judas Priest, Led Zeppelin, Mercyful Fate, Gary Moore, Motörhead, Nazareth, Ted Nugent, Pink Floyd, Queen, Rainbow, Rush, Scorpions, the Sex Pistols, Sweet Savage, Thin Lizzy, Robin Trower, Tygers of Pan Tang, UFO, Van Halen, Stevie Ray Vaughan, and Venom.
+Holt recalled, "We were all listening to the early Mercyful Fate demos.
 I was like, 'Who's this fuckin' dude reciting the Lord's Prayer backwards?
 He's awesome.' [...]
 All that stuff had a huge influence on us in the beginning."